BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Method

-Through this masking scheme, we encourage the model to be focused on the domain knowledge (news article collection in our case) as well as the content's temporal information.
-This objective forces the model to incorporate not only the knowledge of the related event, but also the relations between temporal expressions that are not masked during predicting the tokens of masked temporal expressions.
+Through this masking scheme, we encourage the model to focus on the domain knowledge (news article collection in our case) as well as the content's temporal information.
+This objective forces the model to incorporate not only the knowledge of the related events, but also the relations between temporal expressions that are not masked when predicting the tokens of masked temporal expressions.
 For example, in Figure~\ref{fig1}, the masked temporal expression is associated with the overturning of a particular murder conviction that took place in 1993.